matrix-org/complement/ONBOARDING.md

 }
 ```

-This slightly awkward structure means `sytest_coverage.go` will know the test is converted and automatically update the list in the README when run!
+This slightly awkward structure means `sytest_coverage.go` will know the test is converted and automatically update the list when run!
 If you are struggling to get the script to pick up the file, just do `go run sytest_coverage.go -v` to see the exact filename and expected string.

 #### Should I always make a new blueprint for a test?